joxa/joxa/doc/language.rst

 subclauses.
 The sub-clause is always headed by a namespace name, followed by an action, followed by the subject of that action.
 The action/subject may be repeated to further refine and modify the imported values.
-The sub-clause action/subject may occure in any order.
+The sub-clause action/subject may occur in any order.
 Even though some do not make sense when used together.
 So, for example you could have the following